Edouard99/GAN/README.md

 Moreover the Mini Bacth Discrimination layer seems to perform well : even images that looks close have some variations (same type of pokemon but still a bit different).
 Even with a small latent space the networks always produce different outputs.

-An improvement of these 64px networks is planned in the future.
+An improvement of these 64px networks is planned for the future.

 For now, I have trained the 256px networks and obtained good results (images with sharp edges).
 Yet I believe that I need to tune the hyperparameters to get better results.
 These networks takes a lot of time to train so I will update this project as soon as I will have the time to compute good results !